 In Good Company

 The campus has one of the best public practice facilities in the central Texas with a driving range, two practice greens, two practice bunkers, and a 3-hole short course.
-The short course is available at no extra charge to anyone who gets a medium bag of range balls or plays the 9-hole course.
+The short course is available at no extra charge to anyone who gets a large bucket of range balls or plays the 9-hole course.

-Open Monday through Friday 8-dusk, Saturday, Sundays and holidays from 7:00am until dusk, the Harvey Penick Golf Course and the First Tee of Greater Austin depend on financial support from the community to continue their programs, and encourages personal and corporate sponsorships to ensure our success.
+Open Monday through Sunday, 7:00 AM until 7:00 PM, the Harvey Penick Golf Course and the First Tee of Greater Austin depend on financial support from the community to continue their programs, and encourages personal and corporate sponsorships to ensure our success.

 The campus hosts a dozen First Tee classes, all UT golf classes, the Del Valle golf team, the Concordia University golf team, the Foundation Tour, STPGA Junior events, EWGA league events, and many others.

-The First Tee of Greater Austin offers a program of life skills and mentoring whose mission is to impact the lives of youth by providing learning facilities and educational programs that promote character development and life-enhancing values through the game of golf.
+First Tee — Greater Austin offers a program of life skills and mentoring whose mission is to impact the lives of youth by providing learning facilities and educational programs that promote character development and life-enhancing values through the game of golf.

 Harvey Penick Golf Campus Hole-By-Hole Guide